leosimoes/CanadaDataJobs-DataPreparation-PrototypeDashboard/README.md

-# Canada Data Jobs 2024 - Preparação de dados - Dashboard de protótipo
+# Canada Data Jobs 2024 - Data Preparation - Prototype Dashboard

 Project to create Python scripts for preparing (cleaning and organizing) Canadian job vacancy data from the beginning of 2024.